Notes on the Geography of Austria : Vienna

-An idle stroll around the Innere Stadt, the core of the historic city.
-For much more, see Rolf Toman, ed., Vienna: Art and Architecture (1999).
+Time for a time-waster's stroll around the Innere Stadt, the core of the historic city.
+For a serious inspection, see Rolf Toman, ed., Vienna: Art and Architecture (1999).

 The Donau Kanal was originally a branch of the Danube.
 About 1870 it was canalized.
 Its general course and relationship to the main river is like a bow to which the bowstring of the river is tied.
 The river, or bowstring in this metaphor, is about eight miles long.

-From the top of St. Stephens, the city spreads southwesterly far beyond the line of the old wall.
+Seen from the top of St. Stephens, the city spreads southwesterly far beyond the line of the old wall.
 The Michaelerkuppel or dome of the Hofburg is on the far right.
-Closer to the skyline there is a pair of domes, dark with light-colored ribs.
+Closer to the skyline and near the center of the image there is a pair of domes, dark with light-colored ribs.
 They mark the city's twin museums of art history and natural history.
 The massive building between and slightly below them is the national library.

 The main facade of St. Stephens was finished about 1230, but these things are hardly ever really finished, and the four decorative gables on the side were added in the 1850s, when less was definitely not more.
 (The previous picture was taken from the tower on the right here.)

 The Albertine Choir, from the 14th Century, is named for Albrecht II.

 Nave, with vaulting from about 1450.

 The famous pulpit, from about 1480.
 The material is sandstone; the none-too-flattering figures represent Saints Gregory, Jerome, and Augustine.

 Outside the cathedral, it's just a minute's walk to the Graben, a focal point for shoppers.
 The central monument, from 1693, recalls the retreat of the plague 14 years earlier, in 1673.

 Quiet opulence on the front of a glassware store on the nearby Kohlmarkt.